anaghak1331-cell/PES1UG24AM459-VCS/README.md

 ### Branching and Checkout

 **Q5.1:** A branch in Git is just a file in `.git/refs/heads/` containing a commit hash.
 Creating a branch is creating a file.
 Given this, how would you implement `pes checkout <branch>` — what files need to change in `.pes/`, and what must happen to the working directory?
 What makes this operation complex?
+Answer: A branch in PES-VCS is a file that stores a commit hash inside .pes/refs/heads/.
+To implement pes checkout :
+1. Update .pes/HEAD to point to the selected branch
+2. Read the commit hash from .pes/refs/heads/
+3. Load the corresponding tree object
+ 4. Replace the working directory files with that tree

+Why complex:
+• Existing files must be safely overwritten
+• Uncommitted changes may be lost
+• Directory structure must be recreated correctly

 **Q5.2:** When switching branches, the working directory must be updated to match the target branch's tree.
 If the user has uncommitted changes to a tracked file, and that file differs between branches, checkout must refuse.
 Describe how you would detect this "dirty working directory" conflict using only the index and the object store.
+Answer: A working directory is dirty if files are modified but not committed.
+Steps:
+1. Read file content from working directory
+2. Compute its SHA-256 hash
+3. Compare with hash stored in .pes/index
+4. If mismatch → file is modified

+Conclusion: Dirty state is detected by comparing hashes between working directory and index

 **Q5.3:** "Detached HEAD" means HEAD contains a commit hash directly instead of a branch reference.
 What happens if you make commits in this state?
 How could a user recover those commits?
+Q5.3 What is a Detached HEAD state?
+How can commits be recovered?
+Answer: Detached HEAD occurs when .pes/HEAD points directly to a commit instead of a branch.
+Effects:
+• New commits are created
+• But not linked to any branch Recovery:
+• Use the commit hash
+• Create a new branch pointing to that commit

 ### Garbage Collection and Space Reclamation

 **Q6.1:** Over time, the object store accumulates unreachable objects — blobs, trees, or commits that no branch points to (directly or transitively).
 Describe an algorithm to find and delete these objects.
 What data structure would you use to track "reachable" hashes efficiently?
 For a repository with 100,000 commits and 50 branches, estimate how many objects you'd need to visit.
+Answer: Garbage collection removes unused objects.
+Steps:
+1. Start from all branch heads
+2. Perform DFS (Depth First Search)
+3. Mark all reachable objects
+4. Delete unmarked (unreachable) objects
+Data Structure:
+• Hash set to track visited objects

 **Q6.2:** Why is it dangerous to run garbage collection concurrently with a commit operation?
 Describe a race condition where GC could delete an object that a concurrent commit is about to reference.
 How does Git's real GC avoid this?
+Answer:
+Problem:
+• Garbage collector deletes objects while commit is in progress
+• Commit may reference deleted objects
+Solution:
+• Use locking mechanism
+• Prevent commit and GC from running simultaneously

 ---